pivot-access-ltd/bma-offline-docs/source-docs/maas-tags.md

  Tag names can include any combination of letters, numbers, dashes (-) and underscores (_), and be a maximum of 256 characters in length.
 [/note]

+Tags are added to machines in one of three ways:

+* A user manually applies the tag to a machine.
+* The tag has been defined and it is applied after the machine is commissioned.
+* The tag has been defined and the user runs the CLI command `maas $PROFILE tag rebuild $TAG`, which automatically applies the tag to all machines regardless of state.

 <!-- snap-2-7-ui snap-2-8-ui snap-2-9-ui deb-2-7-ui deb-2-8-ui deb-2-9-ui snap-3-0-ui deb-3-0-ui
 #### Five questions you may have: